esjo93/NTIRE-2021-Dehazing-Challenge/readme.md

 You can download **NTIRE 2021 NonHomogeneous Dehazing Challenge** dataset after participating the challenge in the following link:
 [https://competitions.codalab.org/competitions/28032](https://competitions.codalab.org/competitions/28032)

-Your dataset directory should be composed of three directories as following
+Your dataset directory should be composed of three directories as following:
 ```bash
 dataset_directory
 |-- train